This 2 week Peru and Bolivia itinerary is perfect to see all the highlights in these two countries including a Bogota layover.

 Thinking about traveling to Peru and Bolivia but not sure where to start?
-That’s how I felt when I first started planning my 2 week trip to Peru and Bolivia.
+That’s how I felt when I first started planning my 2 weeks in Peru and Bolivia.
 A lot of my friends told me that they wish they’d backpacked Peru & Bolivia together as the countries are right next to each other and the cultures are similar.
-I took their advice to plan a 2 week Peru and Bolivia tour and it was the perfect amount of time to see the highlights of both countries.
+I took their advice to plan a 2 week Peru and Bolivia itinerary and it was the perfect amount of time to see all the landmarks in Peru and Bolivia.

 Peru & Bolivia Travel Overview